drazdra/UNN/README.md

 Note: i made examples for text-only transformers, but in fact it can be *any* type of data: images (where tokens are typical combinations of pixels), audio (typical frequency combinations), motion (typical coordinate changes) and so on.

 ### How is this list of tokens created?
-Before the training, a special software takes all the training data and splits it up into the list of basic elements that would provide the smallest text representation.
+Before training, special software takes the entire training dataset and splits it up into a list of basic elements that would provide the smallest text representation.
 So if our whole training consists of the words "Milk" and "Cat", we get only two tokens: "Milk" and "Cat".
-But if our training dataset also has "Catie" and "Milkie", our tokens list would get a third token: "ie".
+But if our training dataset also has "Catie" and "Milkie", our token list would get a third token: "ie".

-On the inside, every token consists of a personal list of numbers, where every number has its position (#1, #2, etc).
+On the inside, every token consists of a certain list of numbers, where every number has its position (#1, #2, etc).
 Every position (column) works as a separate axis or, in other words, as a dimension.
 Since every token has the same amount of values, all tokens together make a single table (matrix) where every row describes one token.

 If we take all of these tokens of a neural network together, they make *the vocabulary* of a neural network.
-A list of all elements it knows, even tho most of this list is not *our* human words but the text chunks.
+A list of all elements it knows, even though most of them are not *our* human words but the text chunks.

-A numeric list representation of a token is called "embedding".
-Further, when i say "token" it usually means "embedding".
+A numeric list representation of a token is called an "embedding".
+Further, when i say "token", i usually mean "embedding".
 But to avoid complicating the story i will just say "tokens".
 Why?
 Because "embedding" is just an *internal representation* of a token.

 When you send your text, it gets split into these tokens.
-Then neural network looks up a tied list of numbers in its vocabulary for every token and just replaces the text with numbers.
-It puts every token onto a separate row, so instead of a block of text we get a table/matrix where every row is a single token of our text, represented as a row of numbers.
+Then the neural network looks up a tied list of numbers in its vocabulary for every token and just replaces the text with numbers.
+It puts every token onto a separate row, so instead of a block of text, we get a table/matrix where every row is a single token of our text, represented as a row of numbers.

-You can visualize every column (position) of rows as a separate *axis* of the token's pattern.
-Like, first number in the row represents the horizontal coordinate, second number is vertical coordinate and so on.
+You can visualize every column (position) of the rows as a separate *axis* of the token's pattern.
+Like, the first number in the row represents the horizontal coordinate, the second number is the vertical coordinate and so on.

 But it has so many columns!
 Like thousands!
-How to imagine that?!
+How can we even imagine that?!

 That's easy.
-To imagine more dimensions just think about pages in a book where each new page carries a subpattern of just 1 or 2 axes.
+To imagine more dimensions just think about the pages in a book where each new page carries a sub-pattern of just 1 or 2 axes.
 Then a single whole pattern is a *whole* book of these sub-pattern pages.
 So every token is a book of sub-patterns.

-How many axes/dimensions/pages these books have?
-Just as many as developers decide to give it.
-It's something they decide upon before training, as the more axes you have, more time you spend to train the model, more money you need to pay.
+How many axes/dimensions/pages do these books have?
+Just as many as developers decide to give them.
+It's something they decide upon before training, as the more axes you have, the more time you spend to train the model, and the more money you need to pay.

 #### What do these columns/axes in the tokens actually mean?
 How are they used?
 And here i could go an easy route and say that every axis has a specific meaning.
 Like the first axis represents everything "white", second axis groups everything "curvy", another one can mark everything related to "name" and so on.
 And if you have a high value in the first position for some word/token, it would mean it relates strongly to the "whiteness", while the "black" at the first position would have a very low value, showing how far it is from the "white".